Get Ready for SpringFind Walks & Hikes

 Sete

 On arrival in Toulouse, make your way to the joining hotel.
-Toulouse is France’s fourth largest city and has a rich heritage.
-Known for its ultra modern aerospace industry, it also has a charming centre, distinctive for its rose-red brick buildings.
+One of France’s largest cities, Toulouse has a rich heritage.
+It is charming and cosmopolitan with its distinctive rose-red brick buildings, and is also the centre of the European aerospace industry (you can take a tour of Airbus - pre-booking recommended).
 Take time to visit some of the city's great sites including St Sernin church, the largest Romanesque church in France, ‘Capitole’ square, and numerous other examples of fine architecture.
 Overnight in Toulouse.

 Meals: Nil